Open mobile menu

 FULL BIOGRAPHY

-Heisman Trophy winner and seven-year National Football League veteran Chris Weinke is in his second year as Georgia Tech’s quarterbacks coach and first year as the Yellow Jackets’ co-offensive coordinator.
+Heisman Trophy winner and seven-year National Football League veteran Chris Weinke is in his third year as Georgia Tech’s quarterbacks coach, his second year as the Yellow Jackets’ co-offensive coordinator and his first year as Tech’s assistant head coach.

-In his first season at Georgia Tech, Weinke guided one of the nation’s youngest quarterback rooms (no one older than a sophomore) through a plethora of injuries.
+In his first season at Tech in 2022, Weinke guided one of the nation’s youngest quarterback rooms (no one older than a sophomore) through a plethora of injuries.
 Despite four different signal-callers seeing significant action throughout the season, three different starting quarterbacks won games for the Yellow Jackets and the group threw just nine interceptions in 12 games.
 In all, the Jackets finished second in the Atlantic Coast Conference and 13th nationally in fewest turnovers lost (13).

-Weinke, who won the 2000 Heisman Trophy as a quarterback at Florida State and led the Seminoles to a national championship in 1999, is an 11-year coaching veteran with experience at the high school, college and National Football League levels.
+Weinke, who won the 2000 Heisman Trophy as a quarterback at Florida State and led the Seminoles to a national championship in 1999, has extensive coaching experience at the high school, college and National Football League levels.
 Prior to his arrival at Georgia Tech in 2022, he most recently spent three seasons at Tennessee, as running backs coach (2018) and quarterbacks coach (2019-20).

 In addition to his three seasons at Tennessee, Weinke’s coaching resume includes a season as an offensive analyst at national champion Alabama (2017), two seasons as quarterbacks coach with the St. Louis/Los Angeles Rams (2015-16) and five seasons as the director of the IMG Football Academy (2010-14), including two seasons as head coach and offensive coordinator (2013-14).